How Much Does

 The busiest months of the year are March and September.

-- Miscellaneous factors: Games included or not, give-aways included or not, sound system provided, mentalism included or not, stage show or close-up, age of guests, generic show or customized act, live animals includes or not, etc.
+- Miscellaneous factors: Games included, give-aways included, sound system provided, mentalism included, stage show or close-up, age of guests, generic show or customized act, live animals included, etc.

 Better Safe than Sorry